coreylynch00/CommandEye/README.md

 ## Disclaimer

-This tool is for education and authorized security testing only.
-Do not use on systems you do not own or have explicit permission to analyze.
+This tool is for fun, education and authorized security testing only.